Pryor Pavilion Celebrates Its First Year

 Marvel was a fifth-grade teacher early in her career, and she enjoyed 17 years of service as a charter employee of the Redwood Falls Hospital Adult Daycare department.
 She was an active community volunteer.
 Paul and Marvel were lifetime members of St. Catherine's Catholic Church.

-During the fall of 2021, the family of Paul & Marvel Pryor approached the Parks & Recreation Department stating the family wanted to fully fund a pavilion at Memorial Park.
-Due to the lack of contractors as well as the high cost of building materials, the family was encouraged to delay the construction of the shelter.
-This past fall, the family reconvened and started putting plans together for the project.
+In the fall of 2021, the family of Paul & Marvel Pryor approached the Parks & Recreation Department with a generous offer to fully fund a pavilion at Memorial Park.
+However, due to contractor availability and the high cost of building materials at the time, the project was temporarily delayed.
+The family reconvened the following year to finalize plans, and construction moved forward.